bridgekat/calculus-of-constructions/README.md

 open expr
 ```

-where `var` are variables represented in standard de Bruijn indices.
+`var` are variables represented in standard [de Bruijn indices](https://en.wikipedia.org/wiki/De_Bruijn_index).

+When a term is added to a context (which is a list of terms representing types), its overflow variables are considered to refer to the immediate successors in the list, relative to its own position, i.e. free variable with overflow index 0 refers to the next element, 1 refers to the next-next one, etc. Under such convention, prepending to a context does not need to modify any of its existing entries.

 ### Single-variable substitutions